driedpampas/realme-8-megaguide/md/backup.md

-# This method makes a _firmware_ backup in case there is a need for restore or the system is bricked.
+# This method makes a _firmware_ backup in case IMEI is erased or system is bricked.

 > [!WARNING]
 >